Artist Bio

-Nimra is a painter, community-engaged arts facilitator, and nature artist based in Cambridge, Ontario on the traditional territories of the Attawandaron, Haudenosaunee and Anishinaabe peoples.
+Nimra is a nature artist, community-engaged arts facilitator, and painter based in Cambridge, Ontario on the traditional territories of the Attawandaron, Haudenosaunee and Anishinaabe peoples.

 2023 – The Guelph Community Foundation’s Musagetes Art Fund for Barkat, in collaboration with the BIPOC Outdoor Gear Library